 Right in the heart of the garden of England, the route immerses guests in Kent’s magnificent gardens, be they in the quaint villages along the route or the magnificent Sissinghurst, with a number of different gardens, set out in “rooms” each with their own distinct flavour.
 From Sissinghurst we visit one of England’s premier vineyards where we challenge guests not to love the both the award winning white and sparkling wines.
 We return in the afternoon to the Royal Wells Hotel in Tunbridge Wells.

-Once again we walk through the beautiful Kent Countryside to the magnificent Hever Castle, home to Anne Boleyn and Anne of Cleves (wives two and three of Henry VIII) and more recently the Astor family before making the short journey to Chartwell, home to Winston Churchill and the wonderful rose gardens, lovingly curated by his wife Clementine.
+Once again we walk through the beautiful Kent Countryside to the magnificent Hever Castle, home to Anne Boleyn and Anne of Cleves (wives two and three of Henry VIII) and more recently the Astor family.
+We then make the short journey to Chartwell, home to Winston Churchill and his wife, Clementine’s, wonderful rose gardens.
 The visit to Chartwell heralds the end of the tour when we will transfer guests back to London by train and a journey of 40 minutes.

-Guests stay in the best 4* hotels in Kent, with unbeatable settings, wonderful accommodation and stunning food.
-Further options are available for those who want to stay in a country cottage location or in a selection of hand-picked bed and breakfasts or pubs.
+On our walking tour of Kent, guests stay in the best 4* hotels, with unbeatable settings, wonderful accommodation and stunning food.
+Further options are available for those who want to stay in a country cottage location or in a selection of hand-picked pubs.
+Four meals are included in this tour.

 Walk as much or as little as you like as there are options to suit all ages and abilities.
 Every day guest will be able to shorten the walk if required ensuring guests only need to walk the miles that suit them.

 And if you need picking up, then, no problem, we are always on hand to help.
 A support vehicle is with the guided tours at all times.